timwedde/py_midicsv/README.md

   csvmidi reads a CSV file in the format written by midicsv and creates the equivalent standard MIDI file.

   Specify an input file and an output file to process it.
 Either argument can be stdin/stdout.

+  Some arguments are kept for backwards-compatibility with the original csvmidi tooling.
+These are marked as NOOP in this command line interface.

 Options:
-  -u, --usage
-  -v, --verbose
-  -z, --strict-csv
-  -x, --no-compress
+  -n, --nostrict     Do not fail on parse/validation errors.
-  --help             Show this message and exit.
+  -u, --usage        Print usage information (NOOP) -v, --verbose      Print debug information (NOOP) -z, --strict-csv   Raise exceptions on CSV errors (NOOP) -x, --no-compress  Do not compress status bytes (NOOP) --help             Show this message and exit.
 ```